 This is the key point: there is no one procedure–no one finding the main idea procedure–that I can teach you that will enable to you to determine what each passage, and any other passage taken at random from a piece of writing, means.

 In other words, no instruction in some general finding-the-main-idea skill is going to help you, usually, to find the main idea.
-There’s a reason for that: THERE IS NO “general finding the main idea skill.”
-That such a thing exists is an UTTER FICTION.
-The “general finding-the-main-idea skill” is as fictional as one of Sir Arthur Conan Doyle’s fairies.
+There’s a reason for that, lol.
+There is no “general finding the main idea skill!”
+Thousands and thousands of contemporary “reading lessons” notwithstanding, that such a thing exists is an UTTER FICTION.
+The “general finding-the-main-idea skill” is as fictional as were Sir Arthur Conan Doyle’s fairies in the garden.

 And, of course, attempting to test for possession of this mythical general finding-the-main-idea faculty that is being magically transmitted to students via “reading comprehension instruction” is like requiring people to bag and bring home any other sort of mythical entity–a unicorn, Pegasus, or the golden apples from the tree at the edge of the world.

 Now, how is it that people have come to believe that there is exists a “general finding-the-main-idea skill”?
 Well, they have committed a category error.
-They’ve made the mistake of thinking that figuring out what’s happening in a piece of poetry or prose is a discrete, specific, universally applicable general skill like the ability to carry out the algorithm for adding multi-digit numbers.
+They’ve made the mistake of thinking that figuring out what’s happening in a piece of poetry or prose is a single, discrete, specific, universally applicable general “skill” like the ability to carry out the standard algorithm for adding multi-digit numbers.

 In 1866, Alexander Bain published his English Composition and Rhetoric: a Manual, the great grandfather of the writing textbooks of today.
 It was Bain who first characterized the paragraph as school texts have ever since, as a group of sentences related to or supporting a single topic sentence and characterized by unity and coherence.
 Here we have a classic categorical definition.
 The set of paragraphs has these essential, or defining, characteristics: